cepdnaclk/e19-4yp-AI-Dirven-Latency-Constrained-Resource-Management-In-Kubernetes/code/roles_permisions_k8s/README.md

 The following **CronJobs** are defined for each service:

-1. **reduce-cpu-service-cronjob**: This CronJob reduces the CPU limit of a deployment while keeping the memory limit constant.
+1. **reduce-cpu-<service>-cronjob**: This CronJob reduces the CPU limit of a deployment while keeping the memory limit constant.
-2. **reduce-mem-service-cronjob**: This CronJob reduces the memory limit of a deployment while keeping the CPU limit constant.
+2. **reduce-mem-<service>-cronjob**: This CronJob reduces the memory limit of a deployment while keeping the CPU limit constant.
-3. **reduce-cpu-mem-service-cronjob**: This CronJob reduces both CPU and memory limits of a deployment.
+3. **reduce-cpu-mem-<service>-cronjob**: This CronJob reduces both CPU and memory limits of a deployment.

 ---